Reservable Rooms and Spaces

 - The library is not responsible for loss, theft or damage to items in lockers.

 - You may not change lockers unless there is something physically wrong with the locker you have been assigned.

 - Lockers will be checked periodically by library staff.

-- Material left in your locker after the rental expiration will incur a clear-out fine of $10.00 and the library will dispose of any personal material stored in the locker after the expiration date.
+- Material left in your locker after the rental expiration will incur a clear-out fine of $10.
+The library will dispose of any personal material stored in the locker after the expiration date.

-- All renters must read and sign the locker policies prior to being issued a locker/combination lock.
+- All renters must read and sign the locker policies before being issued a locker/combination lock.